 A blast from the past – Philip Seyfi tells about the efforts of two employees of Telenor, the largest Norwegian telecommunications company.

-Perlov Konstantin presents Omega Mapping posted at ConceptDraw Lab, saying, “Recently I came across interesting thinking technique that extends traditional mind mapping.
+Perlov Konstantin presents Omega Mapping posted at ConceptDraw Lab, saying, “Recently I came across an interesting thinking technique that extends traditional mind mapping.
 The author has named it Omega Mapping and placed its detailed description in his blog.
 The only problem is that the description is in Russian I decided to post the briefly translated description of Omega mapping.”

-Giveaway of the day dediated to giving away a piece of software a day.
+Giveaway of the day dedicated to giving away a piece of software a day.
 Featured recently: FTP Synchronize, ConceptDraw MINDMAP 4 (I wished I’d known about it.)
 Gotta mention this one to Andrey of MyLifeOrganized fame.